It is analyzed to control the possible consequences of having diabetes through an exam.

 Glucose remains bound to hemoglobin during the life of the red blood cell, or approximately 2 to 3 months, as previously mentioned.

 A blood test can measure the amount of glycosylated hemoglobin in the blood.
-The glycosylated hemoglobin test shows the average blood glucose level during the 2 to 3 months before the test.
+The glycosylated hemoglobin test shows the average blood glucose level 2 to 3 months before the test.

 This can help determine how well a person’s diabetes is controlled over time.

 Formation of glycosylated hemoglobin

-Hemoglobin Glucose or Hemoglobin A1c HbA1c is a lower fraction of adult hemoglobin, which is formed slowly and not enzymatically, i.e., with high levels of energy that would make it much faster.
+Hemoglobin Glucose or Hemoglobin A1c HbA1c is a lower fraction of adult hemoglobin formed slowly and not enzymatically, i.e., with high levels of energy that would make it much faster.

 Because the erythrocytes, which are round blood cells, are freely permeable to glucose.

 The glycosylated hemoglobin is formed throughout the life of the erythrocyte; Its rate of formation is directly proportional to the concentration of glucose environment or organic environment.

 The concentration of HbA1c or glycosylated provides a ” glycemic history ” of the previous 120 days, which is the average life expectancy of erythrocytes; the accumulation of this hemoglobin gives life to the cells above that are located in the blood.

-The tests of blood glucose and ketones (when we talk about ketone in the blood as a reference that the body does not use glucose to provide energy to the body) make the results of a medical examination are nothing positive to the patient.
+The tests of blood glucose and ketones (when we talk about ketone in the blood as a reference that the body does not use glucose to provide energy) make the medical examination results nothing positive for the patient.

 A urine test provides valuable information for the daily management of diabetes, while HbA1c includes essential information on recent average glycemic control.

 It is an integral component of the treatment of patients with diabetes.
 It is used to control glycemic control in the long term and measure the risk for the development of complications of diabetes.

 Patients with a high level of medical results about this hemoglobin must monitor the percentages thrown for the control in time that does not cause actions without medical solutions.